adrienPoulenard/MDGCNN/README.md

 This code implements the Multi Directional Geodesic Convolutional Neural Networks (MDGCNN) described in our "Multi-directional Geodesic Neural Networks via Equivariant Convolution" article.
 MDGCNN is a general framework for learning signals on traingle meshes.
-MDGCNN tackles the problem of rotational ambiguity in the definition of intrinsic convolution through local geodesic polar coordinates.
-It is based on the notion of directional convolution layers transforming directional signals on the mesh that depends on both the vertex and a tangent direction at the vertex into a new directional signal by convolving it by a learnable kernel.
+It tackles the problem of rotational ambiguity in the definition of intrinsic convolution through local geodesic polar coordinates.
+It is based on the notion of directional convolution layers transforming a directional signal on the mesh which depends on both the vertex and a tangent direction at the vertex into a new directional signal by convolving it by a learnable kernel.
 MDGCNN uses stacks of directional convolution layers and converts the final result into point-wise or global prediction that can be used for segmentation or classification tasks.

 ### Instalation